Guitar easy chords

 Foe example, let's say you were trying to work out Esus4.
 Begin by finding the notes of E major.
 These are E - G# - B. The next step is to go to the middle note (G#) and add one step (up).
 This gets you to A. So Esus4 is E - A - B.

 "Sus 4" are short for "suspended forths".
 A "Sus4" chord will often "resolve" onto it's major chord, with the forth note droping down to the third.
-For instance, Csus4 to C major (here the "F" note resolves to the "E").
-Notice how we feel that the "C major" chord seems to complete and finish the sound.
+For instance, Fsus4 to F major (here the "Bb" note resolves to the "A").
+Notice how we feel that the "F major" chord seems to complete and finish the sound.
 "Sus4" can be used very effectively just before the finish of a song, or a section to a song.

 TOP TIP: